Specialist Support - Level 4

 - I am being forced to marry someone I don't want to

-- I am at high risk due my family's honour/cultural customs
+- I am at high risk due to my family's honour/cultural customs

 - I am being trafficked

-- I am experiencing peer on peer abuse which may involve use of/or being forced to carry weapons in a group setting, i.e. gangs/county line.
-Read more about gangs
+- I am experiencing peer or peer abuse which may involve use of/or being forced to carry weapons in a group setting i.e. gangs = and county lines.
+Read more about gangs and county lines

-- I am at high risk of being radicalised, abuse or exploited through technology or inappropriate relationships, in person, or online
+- I am at high risk of being radicalised, abused or exploited through technology or inappropriate relationships, in person, or online

 - I am instigating or experiencing intimate partner abuse or violence

 - I am at high risk of significant harm when I go missing from home.

 If you have an immediate safeguarding concern, you should complete the Request for Support form and immediately submit to the Front Door.

 If you are unsure about your concerns you should discuss them with your agencies Designated Safeguarding Lead.

 If you have no immediate safeguarding concerns you should discuss your concerns with the family and gain their agreement to engage with services.

 The family's agreement to engage is required before you complete the Request for Support form, unless there is immediate risk, or it places a child at risk of significant harm.
 A completed copy of the form should be shared with the family.

 You should discuss your concerns with the family and explore with them what the most appropriate support may be for them.
 The family should be aware that the form will be used to determine the most appropriate support available.